DataDog/kafka-kit/cmd/topicmappr/README.md

 ```
 Usage of topicmappr:
   -brokers string
     	Broker list to rebuild topic partition map with
   -force-rebuild
     	Forces a rebuild even if all existing brokers are provided
   -ignore-warns
     	Whether a map should be produced if warnings are emitted
   -out-file string
     	If defined, write a combined map of all topics to a file
   -out-path string
     	Path to write output map files to
+  -placement string
+    	Partition placement type: [count, storage] (default "count")
   -rebuild-map string
     	Rebuild a topic map
   -rebuild-topics string
     	Rebuild topics (comma delim list) by lookup in ZooKeeper
   -replication int
     	Change the replication factor
   -use-meta
     	Use broker metadata as constraints (default true)
   -zk-addr string
     	ZooKeeper connect string (for broker metadata or rebuild-topic lookups) (default "localhost:2181")
+  -zk-metrics-prefix string
+    	ZooKeeper namespace prefix (for Kafka metrics) (default "topicmappr")
   -zk-prefix string
-        ZooKeeper namespace prefix
+    	ZooKeeper namespace prefix (for Kafka)
 ```

 ### How Mapping Works

 Topicmappr primarily takes two inputs: a topic map (either looked up in ZooKeeper with `--rebuild-topics` or provided literally with `--rebuild-map`) and a list of brokers.
 Topicmappr builds a map that ensures the referenced topics are mapped to the listed brokers.

 Subsequent executions should always produce the same output map (\*provided the same input; a change in topic state in ZooKeeper yields a different input).
 In order to uphold the intent of "minimal partition movement", topicmappr only maps a partition to a new broker if an existing broker isn't provided in the broker list.